 HIGHER SCHOOL CERTIFICATE (HSC) - ACT and NSW

 TERTIARY ENTRANCE EXAMINATION - WA

 SENIOR CERTIFICATE - QLD

 This is a basic requirement.
 Each university may apply additional entry requirements.

 You will have to demonstrate French language skills.

 Candidates are required to be in possession of the DELF (level B2) or the DALF (levels C1/C2).
 Those who do not have the DELF or DALF will be required to contact their local Alliance Française to obtain the TCF DAP.
 Registration for the TCF DAP must be done prior to submitting your application to the Embassy.

 Attention: Candidates who originate from certain countries must simultaneously request their Dossier and their Long Stay Visa for France via the internet, after opening an account with the Campus France website for their country of residence.
 To view these countries please visit this page: http://www.campusfrance.org/fr/page/a-partir-dun-pays-a-procedure-cef

 For more information regarding the application procedure, please visit the following link:

-To get started, download your information pack.
+For more information, please download your information pack.